 (1) Applicants and licensees must complete all demographic data elements and attest to the completion of the data elements as part of their licensure requirements for:

-(a) Licensed practical nurse as defined under WAC 246-840-010(22); or
+(a) Licensed practical nurse (LPN) as defined under WAC 246-840-010;

-(b) Registered nurse as defined under WAC 246-840-010(33).
+(b) Registered nurse as defined under WAC 246-840-010;

+(c) Advanced practice nurses with a RN multistate license issued by another state.

-(2) Advanced practice nurses do not have to complete additional demographic data.
-The demographic data is collected on their RN license.
+(2) Advanced practice nurses with a Washington state RN license do not have to complete additional demographic data.
+The demographic data is collected on their Washington state RN license.

-(3) The commission shall verify compliance with this section during the continued competency audit process in WAC 246-840-230.
+(3) The board shall verify compliance with this section during the continued competency audit process in WAC 246-840-230.

 WAC 246-840-020